citp/privacy-policy-historical/g/gl/glo/globalspec.com.md

-> *The following text is extracted and transformed from the globalspec.com privacy policy that was archived on 2015-03-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150315001359id_/http%3A//www.globalspec.com/Help/Privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the globalspec.com privacy policy that was archived on 2015-11-13.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151113172006id_/http%3A//www.globalspec.com/Help/Privacy) for the most accurate reproduction.*

-# GlobalSpec - Privacy Policy
+# Privacy Policy | IHS Engineering360

 ### Introduction